9 days - from only £1,649pp

 Local departure by coach or Door-to-Door service, then to the Paris area for an overnight stay.

-We disembark and travel north by coach to the Loire Valley.
+We depart our overnight hotel and travel by coach to the Loire Valley.
 The Loire River is listed as a World Heritage site.
 We will visit the pretty town of Blois and Château Chambord on our journey.
 Blois is known as the capital of the Loir-et-Cher area and was first mentioned in the 6th century so the area has both history and buildings of interest all the way through to the modern day.

 We then travel to the Château Chambord, where construction was first started in the 16th century for the young King Francois I and has been a popular attraction ever since its completion.
 The Château Chambord is one of the most impressive Renaissance building in the Loire Valley which also has beautiful grounds and gardens to explore.
 We stay overnight in the Loire region.